go-gitea/gitea/docs/content/doc/usage/packages/rpm.en-us.md

 ## Delete a package

-To delete a Debian package perform a HTTP DELETE operation.
+To delete an RPM package perform a HTTP DELETE operation.
 This will delete the package version too if there is no file left.

 ```
 DELETE https://gitea.example.com/api/packages/{owner}/rpm/{package_name}/{package_version}/{architecture}